 - 3. Shiloh reserves the right to deny parking and driving privileges to students in the case of erratic, unsafe, or unlawful driving. - 4.
 All driving on the parking lot should be courteous and should follow guidelines established on the parking diagram. - 5.
-Students are required to park in the north parking lot.
-Specific areas will be designated during student orientation.
 Parking by the red curb, handicap, or other assigned parking (such as faculty/staff parking) may cause the student's driving privileges to be denied for a period of time. - 6.
 No writing, pictures, or symbols shall be displayed on any vehicle which promotes a philosophy contrary to the philosophy of Shiloh Christian School. - 7.
 Loud music will not be permitted in the vehicles while on school property or at school activities. - 8.
 Students are not allowed to move their vehicles between classes or at other times during the school day.
-Students with off campus lunch privileges may park in a different location when returning from lunch.
+Students with off campus lunch privileges may park in a different location when returning from lunch. - 9.
+Students driving must complete and abide by the rules of the Off Campus Lunch Program Form.
+Click HERE for the form.